thash8889-blip/Student-Dropout-Prediction/README.md

 ## Project Status

-Steps 1–5 of the machine learning lifecycle have been completed.

-Step 6 covers final presentation and communication.
+Steps 1–6 of the machine learning lifecycle have been completed, covering problem framing through final presentation and communication.

-Step 7 focuses on packaging the project into a reproducible GitHub repository.
+Step 7 packages the completed project into this reproducible GitHub repository and completes the project documentation and version control setup.

 Optional deployment and MLOps components can be developed separately.